rautpdr/Quiz_Generator/README.md

 OOP Principles: Applying encapsulation, modularity, and clean code practices.

-Code Reusability: Building reusable components that make the code easier to maintain and extend
+Code Reusability: Building reusable components that make the code easier to maintain and extend.